Hands-On Fundraising

 Major donors don’t arrive at your door with a big check.
 Most begin as annual fund donors.
 Major donors grow from happy average donors.
 Give all your donors a wonderful experience.
 You’ll build relationships and learn about them.
 Then you’ll know who’s ready for more personal cultivation and solicitation.

 That’s also true for legacy donors.
 Loyalty is what you’re looking for here more than gift size.
 Give your annual donors a reason to be loyal.
 When you do, you seed your legacy program.
-That $100 a year donor may become a bequest donor – because you’ve taken the time to make her a priority.
+That $100-a-year donor may become a bequest donor – because you’ve taken the time to make her a priority.

-Institutional givers are also people
+Institutional donors are also people

 Foundation and corporate giving decisions are not only based on your proposal.
 People staff those institutions.
-If decision makers know your organization as donors – or friends of donors – you’re in a better position to receive the grant.
+If decision-makers know your organization as donors – or friends of donors – you’re in a better position to receive the grant.

 Lifetime value not short-term thinking